-√ Valid for vehicles: with Keyless Access
+✓ Valid for vehicles: with Keyless Access

-Step Starting the engine with the starter button >>> page 183 (Press & Drive). ------ ---

-Press and hold the brake pedal until step 5 is performed.

-Step Starting the engine with the starter button >>> page 183 (Press & Drive).

-- In vehicles with a manual gearbox: press 1a. and hold the clutch down until the engine starts. - 2.
-Put the gearbox lever in neutral or the selector lever in position P or N.

-Briefly press the starter button w Fig. 178 without pressing the accelerator.
-For the engine to start there must be a valid key in the when you are about to start driving
+Step Starting the engine with the starter but- ton "" page 167 (Press & Drive).
+1. Press and hold the brake pedal until step 5 is performed.
+1a.
+In vehicles with a manual gearbox: press and hold the clutch down until the engine starts.
+2. Put the gearbox lever in neutral or the selector lever in position P or N .
+3. Briefly press the starter button " Fig. 164 with- out pressing the accelerator.
+For the engine to start there must be a valid key in the vehicle.
+After starting the engine, the light of the CTATETENEWESTOP button changes to a fixed

-3. vehicle.

-After starting the engine, the light of the

-(START ENGINE STOP) button changes to a fixed

-light indicating that the engine has started
+(START ENGINE STOP) button changes to a fixed light indicating that the engine has started.

-- 4. If the engine does not start, stop and wait for approx. 1 minute before trying again.
-If necessary, perform an emergency start wpage 183. - Disconnect the electronic parking brake
+If the engine does not start, stop and wait for 4. approx. 1 minute before trying again.
+If necessary, perform an emergency start " page 167.